krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 - **Description:**
 Retrieves the permission level of a specified team in a given repository.
-The endpoint extracts the `organization`, `team_slug`, `owner`, and `repo` from the request path, logs the API call, and forwards the request to the GitHub API with the necessary headers.
-The response from GitHub is processed to adjust the repository permissions before being returned to the client.
+The endpoint extracts the `organization`, `team_slug`, `owner`, and `repo` from the request path, and forwards the request to the GitHub API with the necessary headers (`application/vnd.github.v3.repository+json` accept header).
+The response from GitHub is processed to adjust the repository permissions before being returned.
+In particular, the `permission` field is adjusted to return `admin`, `push`, `pull`, `triage` or `maintain` instead of the legacy values of `admin`, `write`, `read`, `triage` or `maintain`.

 - **Why is needed:**

+The endpoint is needed to set the accept header to `application/vnd.github.v3.repository+json` in order to retrieve the repository permissions for a team in a repository.
+Otherwise, the GitHub API returns a 204 No Content response if team has permission for the repository but media type hasn't been provded in the Accept header.
+In addition, the response is adjusted to fix inconsistencies in the GitHub API response (legacy issues) in the `permission` field.

 - **Sample response**: